Who are CUSERT responders?

 What level of training do CUSERT responders have?

-CUSERT responders are trained to the level of First Responder (FR) through the Canadian Red Cross.
-This training includes advanced emergency care skills, spinal immobilization, oxygen and airway management, AED and CPR-HCP qualifications.
+CUSERT responders are trained to the level of First Responder through the Canadian Red Cross.
+This training includes advanced emergency care skills, spinal immobilization, oxygen and airway management, AED and CPR qualifications.
+In addition, CUSERT has been issued medical directives by a doctor, allowing responders to perform additional interventions and carry certain drugs.
 Our responders also undergo mandatory weekly training sessions that cover a large assortment of topics with detailed skills practice.
 Every two months, responders go through a mandatory in-service where protocols and skills are reviewed and each responder is evaluated in mock situations.
 CUSERT responders are also trained in Mental Health First Aid by the Mental Health Commission of Canada.

 Does CUSERT carry any tensor bandages that I can have, because I have a prior injury?

-No, unfortunately we do not carry tensor bandages however they are sold at the pharmacy which is located on the tunnel level of The Carleton Technology and Training Centre
+No, CUSERT does not carry tensor bandages.
+However they are sold at the pharmacy which is located on the tunnel level of The Carleton Technology and Training Centre

 Can CUSERT give me some Tylenol/Aspirin/Benadryl/cold medicine/etc.?